Windowless Envelopes Temporarily Unavailable

-As of March 23, 2020 we are temporarily suspending the use of the Express Letter (aka windowless envelopes).
+As of March 23, 2020, we have temporarily suspended the use of our windowless envelopes (previously referred to as Express Letters).
 Please be aware that our Windowed Letter (1st class) is a great replacement option.
 The Windowed letter is created on the LetterStream website nearly the exact same way as the Express Letter.

 We know many of you count on the Express Letter to get your important messages out, but we believe the Windowed Letter is just as beneficial to convey the urgency of your message.
 For the most part, the only difference between the two job types is in the cosmetic appearance of the envelope.
 While the Express Letter goes in a windowless envelope with addresses (recipient and return) printed on the envelope, the Windowed Letter (1st class) letter goes into a windowed envelope with addresses printed on a sheet of paper that we call a coversheet.